kathermf/kathermf.github.io/s_selfiesurf.md

 ## Contribution
 #### Programming
 I am one of the multiple programmers on the team working on the game.
-I am mainly responsible for the randomized word generator.
+I am mainly responsible for the randomized word "generator".
 Essentially, the script that I coded takes words from lists stored in text files and randomly selects one to display at the top of the screen.
 This is the word that starts off the main part of the gameplay.
 Other than that, I helped my teammates with their coding and debugging.

 #### Game Design
 The whole team worked together to help come up with and work out ideas for the game design.
 I helped worked out the fine details through discussions and testing during development.